-Big Gay Day, an event that heavily promotes itself as being a charity fundraiser, has been accused of misleading patrons about the amount of money it gives to LGBT charities after only offering a small fraction of the money that it would normally donate.
+Big Gay Day, an event held each year at the Wickham Hotel, heavily promotes itself as a charity fundraiser.
+However, some accuse the Wickham Hotel of misleading patrons about the amount of money it gives to LGBT charities.

-Despite Big Gay Day boasting on social media that their 2015 event was the “most popular BGD to date”, only $4000 was given to its nominated LGBT community groups, well below the $25,000 – $35,000 that it normally donates.
+Big Gay Day boasts on social media that their 2015 event was the “most popular BGD to date.”
+Despite that, only $4,00o is promised to nominated LGBT community groups this year.
+Normally the combined community donations total $25,000 – $35,000.

-Owned and run by Coles/Wesfarmers (who last year made a net profit of $2.44 billion), Big Gay Day told QNews ahead of the 2015 event that it “will continue its commitment to contributing 25 per cent of the event’s profits to the collective causes of nominated community charities”.
+Coles/Wesfarmers, which last year made a net profit of $2.44 billion, owns and operates the Wickham Hotel.
+Big Gay Day told QNews ahead of the 2015 event that it “will continue its commitment to contributing 25 percent of the event’s profits to the collective causes of nominated community charities.”

-However, prior to 2015, 25% of ticket sales had been donated, not 25% of the profits, a difference that Big Gay Day co-founder Kyle Hogan describes as misleading and “unethical”.
+However, prior to 2015, the day donated 25% of ticket sales, not 25% of the profits, a difference that Big Gay Day co-founder Kyle Hogan describes as misleading and “unethical”.

-Earlier this month, Coles/Big Gay Day continued to make claims that could be seen as misleading, taking to Facebook to say they had never made any changes to charity commitments.
+Earlier this month, Coles/Big Gay Day took to Facebook to say they made no changes to charity commitments.

-In actual fact, the first two Big Gay Day events gave 100% of the door takings to charity, while every other year prior to 2015 had been 25% of the door.
+In actual fact, the first two Big Gay Day events gave 100% of the door takings to charity.
+After that, in every year until 2015, they donated 25% of the door.

-QNews contacted the general manager of the Wickham Hotel, Jedd Rifai, to seek clarification about Big Gay Day’s dramatic drop in charitable support of the local LGBT community and to ask if Big Gay Day still considered itself to be a community fundraiser for the LGBT community as it has in all other years.
+QNews asked Jedd Rifai for clarification about Big Gay Day’s dramatic drop in charitable support of the local LGBT community.
+We also asked if Big Gay Day still considered itself a community fundraiser for the LGBT community.

-Mr Rifai declined to respond to any questions, however, a Melbourne-based media manager for Coles, who did not want to be named, sent the following statement to QNews.
+Mr Rifai declined to respond to any questions.
+However, a Melbourne-based media manager for Coles sent the following statement to QNews.

 “The Wickham has been proud to host the Big Gay Day for the past 16 years, providing a great day of entertainment and fun for Brisbane’s LGBTI community.